DavidCdev/IBKR-trading-application/docs/Setting GUI.md

 2. Adjust Connection fields as needed.
 Click Connect to initiate a session; the status label and log will update.
 3. Set Trading fields.
 Edit Risk Levels rows as needed (values are strings; blanks are allowed for `profit_gain`).
 4. Toggle Debug options if desired.
+5. **Configure Logging**: Use the per-module log level dropdowns to control logging verbosity for each component.
-5. Click Save in the main window context (wired to `_save_setting_form()`), or close the dialog after connecting; configuration persists to `config.json`.
+6. Click Save in the main window context (wired to `_save_setting_form()`), or close the dialog after connecting; configuration persists to `config.json`.

 Tip: Changing the underlying symbol immediately refreshes labels in the main UI and clears symbol-dependent fields until new data arrives.

+**Log Level Control**: Each discovered module has its own log level dropdown.
+Changes apply immediately and are saved automatically.
+Use this to control debugging verbosity for specific components without affecting others.

 ---

 ## Troubleshooting

-- **Connect button stays on “Connecting…”**: Verify TWS/IB Gateway is running, API is enabled, and the port/client ID match your TWS/Gateway configuration.
+- **Connect button stays on "Connecting…"**: Verify TWS/IB Gateway is running, API is enabled, and the port/client ID match your TWS/Gateway configuration.
 - **Disconnect takes a while**: The dialog disables the button and polls for completion; it will re-enable once the underlying API reports `isConnected() == False`.
 - **No option or price data**: Ensure `underlying_symbol` is set and your IB account has the necessary market data subscriptions.
 - **Settings not saved**: Check write permissions for `config.json` in the project root.
 - **UI file missing errors**: Ensure `ui/settings_gui.py` exists; regenerate from `.ui` if needed.
 - **Auto-reconnect after manual disconnect**: Manual disconnect sets a flag to skip auto-reconnect.
 Click Connect again to clear that flag and resume.
+- **Log levels not applying**: Ensure the logging system is properly initialized.
+Check that `master_debug` is enabled and the module exists in the discovered modules list.

 ---